Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered spaces with

-\begin{proof}[Proof of Theorem~\ref{main3}] We first note that if one of the unknots in the Legendrian surgery description of $Y(e_0;r_1,r_2,r_3)$ shown at the bottom of Figure~\ref{fig:e0gqe0} is stabilized inconsistently, or one of the legs is stabilized inconsistently, then we can argue as in the proof of Proposition~\ref{inconsistent1} to show that there is no symplectic rational homology ball filling.
+\begin{proof}[Proof of Theorem~\ref{main3}] We first note that if one of the unknots in the Legendrian surgery description of $Y(e_0;r_1,r_2,r_3)$ with $e_0\geq 0$, shown at the bottom of Figure~\ref{fig:e0gqe0} is stabilized inconsistently, or one of the legs is stabilized inconsistently, then we can argue as in the proof of Proposition~\ref{inconsistent1} to show that there is no symplectic rational homology ball filling.
 The only difference, in this case, is to note that if one of the parts of the $e$-splitting is still a Seifert fibered space with three singular fibers, then $e_0$ is still greater than or equal to $0$ and hence cannot bound a rational homology $S^1$ and if there are only two singular fibers, then we either have a lens space, which cannot bound a rational homology $S^1$, or $S^1\times S^2$ which does bound $S^1\times D^3$.
 In this last case, the filling will come from attaching a symplectic round $1$-handle to $S^1\times D^3$ union a rational homology ball bounding a lens space.
 The round $1$-handle is attached to an $(a,b)$-torus knot in $S^1\times S^2$ and the core of a Heegaard torus for the lens space.
 When the round $1$-handle is attached, the $3$-manifold changes by removing a neighborhood of the $(a,b)$-torus knot and replacing it with the solid torus obtained by removing a neighborhood of the core of the Heegaard torus in the lens space.
-We can see in the proof of Lemma~\ref{cable} that for this construction to yield a Seifert fibered space with $e_0>-1$, the $(a,b)$-torus knot cannot be stabilized; moreover since the contact structures on lens space that have rational homology ball fillings are universally tight, the latter solid torus is universally tight.
-That is the leg in the surgery diagram for this solid torus is consistent, but we were assuming that it was the leg {which} was inconsistent.
-Thus we have shown that if any of the legs is inconsistent, then there is no symplectic rational homology ball filling.
+We can see in the proof of Lemma~\ref{cable}, see the discussion in Remark~\ref{exoffillings}, that for this construction to yield a Seifert fibered space with $e_0>-1$, the $(a,b)$-torus knot cannot be stabilized; moreover since the contact structures on lens space that have rational homology ball fillings are universally tight, the latter solid torus is universally tight.
+Therefore, the leg in the surgery diagram for this solid torus is, in fact, consistent, contradicting our assumption that it was the inconsistent leg.
+It follows that if any leg is inconsistent, there is no symplectic rational homology ball filling.
+Hence, for $e_0\ge 0$, any contact structure on $Y(e_0;r_1,r_2,r_3)$ that admits such a filling must be either consistent or mostly consistent.